Move over, coffee! Black tea helps ward off death

 While much health scholarship in the United States has focused on black coffee, or even green tea, fewer studies have parsed the benefits of black tea—the most common type of tea consumed worldwide.
 But, good news!
 A new study published in the Annals of Internal Medicine has found that drinking black tea could lead to a longer life.

 Researchers from the American College of Physicians reached this conclusion after sifting through data from another enthusiastic tea-drinking nation: the United Kingdom.
-Drawn from the U.K.’s Biobank—which stores a sample size of half a million men and women, aged 40-69 years, who were surveyed between 2006-2010—the data showed that those who reported regularly drinking two or more cups of black tea each day had a lowered risk of mortality, compared to those who didn’t.
-Specifically, their chance of death from a variety of causes—cancer, heart disease, stroke—was 9-13% smaller.
+Drawn from the U.K.’s Biobank—which stores a sample size of half a million men and women, aged 40 to 69 years, who were surveyed between 2006 and 2010—the data showed that those who reported regularly drinking two or more cups of black tea each day had a lowered risk of mortality, compared to those who didn’t.
+Specifically, their chance of death from a variety of causes—cancer, heart disease, stroke—was 9% to 13% smaller.

-This finding held true regardless of whether tea drinkers added milk or sugar to their cups; or if the tea was hot or cold; or if the tea drinkers also drank coffee.
+This finding held true regardless of whether tea drinkers added milk or sugar to their cups, or if the tea was hot or cold, or if the tea drinkers also drank coffee.
 According to researchers, genetics related to caffeine metabolism also made no difference.

 Notably, the study featured a much larger sample size of those who drank tea (85% of the U.K. data!) versus those who didn’t.
 But still, study authors are optimistic that tea could be a wonderful part of a healthy breakfast (or lunch or dinner).